-Dr. Lam's first interest and curiosity in human behavior developed when she was in the seventh grade and continued to develop when she was given the opportunity in 2003 to intern at Agnews Developmental Center.
+Dr. Lam's first interest and curiosity in human behavior developed when she was in the seventh grade.
+This interest continued to develop when she was given the opportunity in 2003 to intern at Agnews Developmental Center.
 Before Agnews closed its doors in 2009, it was one of California's oldest and largest treatment facility for individuals with developmental disabilities.
-Dr. Lam has continued to expand in her repertoire in the treatment of mental, neurological and development disorders for all ages and demographics.
+Dr. Lam has continued to expand in her repertoire in the treatment of psychological and neurodevelopmental disorders.

 During her doctoral studies, Dr. Lam was particularly interested in autistic disorder to expand on her passion in the study of human behavior.
 Her dissertation research explored the experience of Asian American mothers raising children with Autistic Disorder.
 The cultural and traditional beliefs regarding mental disorders were examined along with the personal, social, and cultural experiences of raising children with Autistic Disorder.
 This study found common themes shared among Asian American mothers in their understanding, perspective, parenting styles, distressing factors, cultural beliefs, and values of Autistic Disorder.
 The results reflect the unique cultural experiences that Asian American mothers have in raising children with Autistic Disorder due to cultural factors and influences.